gbeckers/Darr/docs/rationale.rst

    small text files (~150 b - 1.7 kb).
 In many file systems, files take up a minimum amount of disk space (normally 512 b - 4 kb) even if the data they contain is not that large.
-Darr's way of storing data is thus space-inefficient if you have zillions of very small data arrays stored separately.
+Darr's way of storing data is thus space-inefficient if you have zillions of very small, non-uniform data arrays stored separately.

 **Other interesting projects**